 i) Sabero Argentina SA (SA)

-incurred a net loss of Peso 0.01 million (equivalent to Rs.
-0.01 crore) for the year ended December 31, 2014.
+SA is primarily engaged in getting product registrations in Argentina and procuring orders for supplies from India.
+It made a net profit of Peso 0.01 million (equivalent to Rs.
+0.01 crore) for the year ended December 31, 2015.

 Joint Venture Companies

-a) Coromandel Sqm (India) Pvt Ltd.
+a) Coromandel SQM (India) Pvt Ltd. (CSQM)

-b) Yanmar Coromandel Agrisolutions Private Limited
+b) Yanmar Coromandel Agrisolutions Private Limited (YCAPL)

-c) Coromandel Getax Phosphates Pte. ltd
+c) Coromandel Getax Phosphates Pte.
+Ltd (CGPL)

-a) Sabero organic Philippines asia Inc (SoPA)
+a) Sabero Organics Philippines Asia Inc (SOPA)

 a) Tunisian Indian Fertilisers S.A., Tunisia (TIFERT)

-b) Foskor (Pty) limited, South africa
+b) Foskor (Pty) Limited, South Africa (FOSKOR)

 Safety, Health and Environment (SHE)

-Corporate Social responsibility Initiatives
+Corporate Social Responsibility Initiatives

 Your Company continues to receive many awards and accolades from industry associations.
 During the year the Company received the following awards/accolades: